-ANCHOR STEAM BREWING
+#1 – ANCHOR STEAM BREWING

-MAGNOLIA BREWING COMPANY
+#2 – MAGNOLIA BREWING COMPANY

-Neighborhood: Haight-Ashbury and Dogpatch (under renovation until Fall 2018)
+Neighborhood: Haight-Ashbury and Dogpatch

-Magnolia Brewing Company started off as an underdog.
-Long before the craft beer scene hit San Francisco, Magnolia founder, David McLean, was brewing beer in a tiny basement in the Haight-Ashbury.
-Here we are 21 years later and Magnolia’s humble gastropub has grown to include a proper brewery in the Dogpatch neighborhood.
+Magnolia Brewing Company started as an underdog but is now one of the best breweries in San Francisco.
+Long before the craft beer scene hit San Francisco, Magnolia founder, David McLean, was brewing beer in a tiny basement in Haight-Ashbury.
+Twenty-one years later, and Magnolia’s humble gastropub has grown to two locations.
+They also have a proper brewery in the Dogpatch neighborhood.

 Neighborhood: South Park, near AT&T Park

-CELLARMAKER BREWING COMPANY
+#4 – CELLARMAKER BREWING COMPANY

-Cellarmaker isn’t one of these breweries that have a specific beer that “you have to try.”
-In an interview with The Brew Enthusiast, founder and owner, Casey Connor boasts, “we’re not building the brewery on a flagship, but rather the reputation of the brewery itself.
+Cellarmaker isn’t one of those breweries that has a specific beer that “you have to try.”
+In an interview with The Brew Enthusiast, founder, and owner, Casey Connor boasts, “we’re not building the brewery on a flagship, but rather the reputation of the brewery itself.
 It’s a different approach in the beer world, but we’re gonna roll with it.”

-FORT POINT BEER COMPANY
+#5 – FORT POINT BEER COMPANY

 Neighborhood: The Presidio of San Francisco